manasanoolu7/manasanoolu7/README.md

 - :books: I'm doing research in image processing and machine learning.
 - :gem: I always like to accept challenges and learn new things
 - 🥅 2021 Goals: publish papers in SI journals, find job in Data Science/ Machine Learning
-- ⚡ [Hoobies]: Table Tennis and Indian Classical Dance
+- ⚡ [Hobbies]: Table Tennis and Indian Classical Dance

 ### Connect with me: